BAWDESWELL Family Eucharist Ordinary Time, with Baptism

 We are truly sorry and repent of all our sins.

-forgive all that is past and grant that we may serve you in newness of life to the glory of your name.
+For the sake of your Son Jesus Christ, who died for us, forgive us all that is past and grant that we may serve you in newness of life to the glory of your name.

 Amen